heckman/photos-server/README.md

 of its utilities, and putting `photos-http-response-handler` somewhere more out of the way, as it's not intended to be called from the command line.

+There is an script called `install.sh` which will copy these files where I like to put them.
+Don't run it until you've grokked its source code.

 ## Command-line tools